 Western Sydney University is committed to a racism free environment for students and staff.
 For more information on anti-racism and the University’s initiatives, go to the Equity and Diversity page on Anti-Racism.

-The University has a number of training courses available through MyCareer online including free self-paced courses as well as courses hosted by Equity and Diversity and Talent and Leadership Development.
+The University has a number of training courses available through MyCareer online including free self-paced courses as well as courses hosted by Equity and Diversity and Organisational Development.